ColdGrub1384/Pyto/docs/PyFilePicker.md

 @objc public class PyFilePicker: NSObject, UIDocumentPickerDelegate
 ```

-A class for representing an `UIDocumentPickerViewController` settings to be used by the Python API.
+A class for representing an `UIDocumentPickerViewController`'s settings to be used by the Python API.

 ```swift
 @objc public var completion: (() -> Void)?